nasi-murni/Slitheria/README.md

 ## Description

-Simple text-based game with threading and synchronization for keyboard-pressing input.
+Simple text-based game with threading and synchronization for keyboard-pressing input. <br/>
+Unfinished.

 ## How to run